Food and Drug Administration, HHS.

-Export of Food and Drug Administration Regulated Products: Export Certificates (OMB Control Number 0910-0498)—Extension
+Export of FDA Regulated Products—Export Certificates (OMB Control Number 0910-0498)

-In April 1996, a law entitled “The FDA Export Reform & Enhancement Act of 1996” (FDAERA) amended sections 801(e) and 802 of the act (21 U.S.C.
+In April 1996 a law entitled “The FDA Export Reform and Enhancement Act of 1996” amended sections 801(e) and 802 of the act (21 U.S.C.
 381(e) and 382).
 It was designed to ease restrictions on exportation of unapproved pharmaceuticals, biologics, and devices regulated by FDA.
-Section 801(e)(4) of the FDAERA provides that persons exporting certain FDA-regulated products may request FDA to certify that the products meet the requirements of 801(e) and 802 or other requirements of the act.
-This section of the law requires FDA to issue certification within 20 days of receipt of the request and to charge firms up to $175 for the certifications.
+Section 801(e)(4) of the act provides that persons exporting certain FDA-regulated products may request that FDA certify that the products meet the requirements of sections 801(e) or 802 or other requirements of the act.
+This section of the law requires that FDA issue certification within 20 days of receipt of the request and charge firms up to $175 for the certifications.

 |Type of Certificate||Use|

-FDA will continue to rely on self-certification by manufacturers for the first three types of certificates listed in table 1 of this document.
+FDA will continue to rely on self-certification by manufacturers for the first three types of certificates listed in the previous paragraph.
 Manufacturers are requested to self-certify that they are in compliance with all applicable requirements of the act, not only at the time that they submit their request to the appropriate center, but also at the time that they submit the certification to the foreign government.